CodeYourFuture/CYF-PD/content/blocks/fundamentals-test/readme.md

 objectives:
   - Trainees to be able to differentiate professional development and technical skills
-  - Be able to distinguish the importance of professional skills to be a good leader
+  - Distinguish the importance of professional skills to be a good leader
 time: 30
 prep: >-
   In-person: